 Policies Gender Pay Statement

-Our latest gender pay figures indicate a small change in the mean and median gender pay gap from last year.
-Whilst there have been variations from year to year both figures have reduced significantly since we started recording the pay gaps in 2017.
+Our latest gender pay figures indicate a general trend of reduction since reporting began in 2017.
+Whilst there have been variations from year to year both figures have reduced significantly reaching their lowest figures in the year to April 2025.

 Contributory factors: